Another Julia Child Cooking Adventure.

 So, I decided to start simple; French onion soup.
 With only a small handful of ingredients and no fancy equipment required, I thought this would be the perfect starting point.
 Seven large brown onions later and thankfully no tears, I was ready to get those thinly cut slices to slowly reduce into a deep golden treasure trove of oniony goodness.

 My stove top is quite old and quite frankly shit.
-It is a build in electric hob with a very small oven underneath.
-It is a temperamental beast, when it is on high it is hot, it will burn everything in sight.
+It is a built in electric hob with a very small oven underneath.
+The hob is a temperamental beast, when it is on high it is hot, it will burn everything in sight.
 Perfect for stir-fries or cooking a steak, but not for much else.
 When you reduce the temperate to medium, it looses heat and takes around 20 minutes to figure out where it wants to be.
-So I make sure I have two hobs working at the same time so I can move them from one hob to the other.
+So to make life easier, I make sure I have two hobs working at the same time so I can move the pan from one hob to the other.

-Anyway, the onion took close 1.5 hours to cook.
-And yes, I was standing over the pot, stirring and stirring.
-I was quite shocked this process took so long, the recipe states it should only take 30-40 minutes.
-But at the 30 minute mark, the onions were still yellow and hadn’t browned.
-Not sure if it was my shit stove or the recipe but I really didn’t want to mess this step up, as I know the browner the onions get, the better the flavour.
+Anyway, this is what I had to do here.
+Playing hob scotch to make sure I didn’t burn the onions and they were able to brown slowly.
+But, those bloody onions took close 1.5 hours to cook.
+Julia lied to me, she said they will take 30-40 minutes.
+Absolutely not, Julia.
+And yes, I was standing over the pot, stirring and stirring THE.
+ENTIRE.
+TIME.
+I was quite shocked this process took so long, but at the 30 minute mark, the onions were still pretty white and hadn’t browned at all.
+I wasn’t sure if it was due to my shit stove or the recipe being from the 1960s but I really didn’t want to mess this step up, as I know the browner the onions get, the better the flavour.

-Once the onions were good to go, you add hot beef stock.
-Now, this dish was already going to take some time to make and there was no way I was going to spend the many hours it would take to make my own stock.
-So, I was in Woolies the day before and found what sounded like a decent beef stock by celebrity chef Matt Moran.
-Well, Matt Moran, to say I am disappointed is an understatement. $15 later to then find out your beef stock has no flavour.
+Finally the onions were good to go, you then need to add hot beef stock.
+Now, this dish was already going to take some time to make and there was no way I was going to spend another thousand hours to make my own stock.
+So, when I was in Woolies the day before, I found what sounded like a decent beef stock by celebrity chef Matt Moran.
+Well, Matt Moran, to say I am disappointed is an understatement. $15 later, to then find out your beef stock has no flavour.
 Nothing, nada, zilch, zero.
 It was brown water.
 At this stage I didn’t know what to do.
 Should I rush off to the shops to get the good old Campbells stock that works every time?
 No. I couldn’t be bothered.
 I had a pot of onions cooking on the stove and I looked a right mess.
 So, I rumbled through the pantry and found my trusty beef stock cubes.
-This was a mistake, which I will tell you about a bit later.
+But alas, this was going to be a slight mistake, which I will tell you about a bit later.

 While the soup is bubbling away, you need to prepare your croutes (hard toasted French bread).
 A very simple step, slice a baguette into thin slices, place on a baking tray and pop into a pre-heated oven for 30 minutes.
 Half way through you need to turn the slices and drizzle with a good quality olive oil.
 Once the croutes have dried out and browned you remove from the oven and rub each piece with a garlic clove.
 DO NOT SKIP THIS STEP!
 It is one thousand percent worth it.
-That very slight garlic aroma makes all the difference which I will discuss later.
+That very slight garlic aroma makes all the difference.

 The soup is almost ready to assemble and serve.
 Just before you serve the soup, you add one last ingredient.
 Cognac.
 Some people have skipped this step but being the good girl I am, I followed the recipe correctly and added the tiny amount of cognac.
-I’m not sure if it made any difference but all in all the soup tasted pretty good!
-You now need to pop the soup into oven proof ramekins, gently pop the garlicy croutes on top, so they are floating onto of the soup.
-Then the best part.
-Cheese.
-Glorious cheese!
-You place grated Gruyère cheese on top of the croutes and place under the grill to bubble and brown.
+I’m not sure if it made any difference but all in all the soup tasted pretty good, albeit a tad salty!

 Overall, I was quite impressed with my first attempt at a savoury French classic.
-I will definitely make a few tweaks next time or maybe I will just leave it to the experts and go to France and eat my way through every French Onion Soup - for research purposes obviously!
+Even though it took 900 years to make, I will happily make it again, with a few tweaks next time.
+I will never trust a celebrity chef again and will definitely not waste my money on their branded crap (Maggie Beer is the exception - her Vino Cotto is out of this world).
+Or perhaps I will just leave it to the experts and actually go to France and eat my way through every French Onion Soup I can find- for research purposes obviously!

 Jo x